cassioprlm/bugbounty-essentials/README.md

 ```
 sudo pacman -Syu
 sudo pacman -S go //if golang was installed manually, ignore this!
-go version // for check if golang has installed and verify the version
+go version // for check if golang has installed and verifying the version
 ./install
 ```
 It's important to remember that is needed golang >= 1.17.
 If the apt install a old version the tool will not work, so is recommended to pay attention on this step!